avalon60/OraTAPI/README.md

    cd <path-to-installation-folder>
    ./bin/migrate_config.sh -o <path_to_old_install_dir>
 ```
-This will result in your old OraTAPI.ini file, CSV files and templates, being copied to the new installation.
+This will result in your old OraTAPI.ini file, CSV files, and templates, being copied to the new installation.

 Note that there is also a `migrate_config.ps1` command for Windows PowerShell.

-If new config settings are introduced then you will get feedback from the migration tool.
+If new config settings are introduced, then you will get feedback from the migration tool.
 It will list any new
-OraTAPI.ini sections which you have missing as well as any properties.
+OraTAPI.ini sections that you have missing as well as any properties.
 In addition, it will inform you if there are
-any obsoleted entries.
+any obsolete entries.
 You can view the settings in context by looking at the resources/config/samples/ORATapi.ini.sample file.

 Any previously configured named database connections (see [Connection Manager](#connection-manager)) are preserved since they are located under the directory
 $HOME/.OraTAPI.